PhilippeMarcMeyer/vanillaSelectBox/README.md

 ```

 #### History :

+v0.76 : New changeTree function : to rebuild the original tree with new data + correcting empty() function

 v0.75 : Remote search ready + local search modification : when a check on optgroup checks children only
         if they not excluded from search.